DanielTakeshi/Paper_Notes/reinforcement_learning/#Exploration:_A_Study_of_Count-Based_Exploration_for_Deep_Reinforcement_Learning.md

 # \#Exploration: A Study of Count-Based Exploration for Deep Reinforcement Learning

+Note: I read the one under review at ICLR.
+I'm hoping to read the newest version later.

 General idea: try to generalize count-based exploration (i.e. which keep track of states through hash codes) to high dimensional state spaces through hash codes.
 They also identify what makes a good hash code for the deep reinforcement learning setting.
 This simple idea leads to surprisingly good performance on Atari 2600 games.

 ## Introductory Stuff